python/cpython/Doc/library/argparse.rst

    >>> parser = argparse.ArgumentParser(description='Process some integers.')

-The :class:`ArgumentParser` object will hold all the information necessary to parse the command line into python data types.
+The :class:`ArgumentParser` object will hold all the information necessary to parse the command line into Python data types.

 Adding arguments